By Joanne Jeffries. Last Updated 17th September 2021. Welcome to our guide on Liverpool Women’s hospital negligence claims.

 Liverpool Women’s Hospital NHS Trust was formed in 1994.
 It took over from the previous trust which was formed when Liverpool Maternity Hospital, Mill Road Maternity Hospital and The Women’s Hospital (Catherine Street) merged together.
 The Liverpool Women’s hospital is a research hospital specialising in obstetrics, neonatology and gynaecology.

-This guide looks at what sort of negligence could lead to a personal injury claim.
+This guide looks at what sort of clinical negligence could lead to a personal injury claim.
 Also, we’ll look at how our solicitors could help you.

 Something you should bear in mind is that any medical negligence claim needs to be made within the personal injury claims time limit.
 While this is generally 3-years from the date you were treated negligently, it can be longer.
 That’s because, if you don’t find out about a health issue connected to the injury sustained through malpractice until later on, the 3-years can commence from the date your doctor tells you about them.